antiDigest/Grokking-Modern-System-Design-Interview/Content Delivery Network (CDN)/Evaluation of CDN's Design/README.md

 A CDN ensures no single failure point by carefully implementing maintenance cycles and integrating additional hardware and software when required.
 Apart from failures, the CDN handles massive traffic loads by equally distributing the load to the edge proxy servers.
 We can use scrubber servers to prevent DDoS attacks and securely host content.
 Moreover, we can use the heartbeat protocol to monitor the health of servers and omit faulty servers.
 Real-time applications also build their own specified CDNs to prevent content leakage problems and securely serve content to their end users.
 ## Conclusion
 Since its inception in the 1990s, the CDN has played a vital role in providing high availability and low-latency content delivery.
 Nowadays, CDNs are considered a key player in improving the overall performance of giant services.

+## How will we design a CDN?
+We’ve divided the design of CDN into six lessons:

+- [Introduction to a CDN](../Introduction%20to%20a%20CDN/README.md): We’ll provide a thorough introduction to CDNs and identify the functional and non-functional requirements.
+- [Design of a CDN](../Design%20of%20a%20CDN/README.md): We’ll explain how to design the CDN.
+We’ll also briefly describe the API design.
+- [In-depth Investigation of CDN: Part 1](../In-depth%20Investigation%20of%20CDN%20Part%201/README.md): This lesson explains caching strategies and CDN architecture.
+Also, we’ll discuss various approaches to finding the nearest proxy server.
+- [In-depth Investigation of CDN: Part 2](../In-depth%20Investigation%20of%20CDN%20Part%202/README.md): We’ll discuss how to make content consistent in a CDN and the deployment of proxy servers.
+We’ll also cover the custom and specialized CDN in detail.
+- [Evaluation of CDN](../Evaluation%20of%20CDN's%20Design/README.md): This lesson will provide an evaluation of our proposed design.
+- [Quiz on CDN System Design](../Quiz%20on%20CDN's%20Design/README.md): We’ll reinforce major concepts of CDN design with a quiz.
+Let’s think about the solution to the discussed issues in the next lesson.